 Messages sent to us by you are encrypted in transit using TLS 1.1 and 1.2.
 Our replies are similarly encrypted in transit before they reach your device.

 npower support teams and IBM and IMI technical support teams may (on rare occasions) be able to access your chat conversation history to identify any problems with our service and to provide enhancements and bug fixes.
 However there are controls and measures in place to ensure that access is restricted and is only available in limited circumstances to authorised users.

 We have deactivated our mobile App so its functionality is no longer available.
 If you still have it on your device, please can you ensure you delete it as soon as possible.

 22. People who contact us via social media

 23. Visitors to our websites and use of our App

 Like most websites and Apps, we use "cookies" - small text files that are saved to your device.
 We test different versions of the App and the website before we finalise changes to ensure that any improvements make it easier to use.
 Cookies help us to track how a user progresses through sections of the App and our website that we are testing.

-More details about cookies, how we use them and how you can disable them can be found at http://www.npower.com/home/about-npower/cookies/.
+More details about cookies, how we use them and how you can disable them can be found on our cookies page.

-This policy was updated in April 2018 and it replaces any previous policies we may have provided to you.
+This notice was updated in February 2021 (clarifying that we have deactivated the App but will continue to use any information you provided through it to manage your account) and it replaces any previous policies we may have provided to you.
 We regularly review it and we can update it at any time so it is a good idea to check it from time to time to see if anything has changed.
 If we make any significant changes to this policy or to how we use your personal data we will contact you to let you know about the change and where appropriate ask for your consent.